Jay Wright (basketball): Hofstra (1994–2001)

-The 1998–99 season saw a third place finish in the conference, and another semi-final AEC tournament exit, this time at the hands of Drexel.
-But with Hofstra's first 20-win since 1991–92, they secured a bid to the 1999 National Invitation Tournament, the school's first ever appearance in the tournament, and their first postseason appearance in 22 years.
+The 1998–99 season saw a third-place finish in the conference, and another semi-final AEC tournament exit, this time at the hands of Drexel.
+But with Hofstra's first 20-win season since 1991–92, they secured a bid to the 1999 National Invitation Tournament, the school's first ever appearance in the tournament, and their first postseason appearance in 22 years.
 The Dutchmen ultimately lost in the first round to Rutgers, 58–45.
 A first conference title arrived the following season – Hofstra both topped the regular season standings outright and won the conference tournament, after securing victories over Boston University, Drexel, and two-time defending champions Delaware.
 With the tournament victory, Hofstra secured a berth in the NCAA tournament, for the school's first appearance since 1977.
 Handed a 14th-seed, the Dutchmen were matched up against the 3rd-seed Oklahoma State Cowboys, who were ranked 14th in the nation in the AP Poll, but were unable to provide an upset, losing 86–66.
 Having broken the school record for victories in a season with 24, Wright earned AEC Coach of the Year honors.
 Claxton won his second conference Player of the Year award, having finished fourth in the nation in scoring, with 23.2 points per game.

 Under Wright, the program slowly and steadily improved, and by 1999 the Pride were a premier team in the America East Conference.
 They won the conference championship in 2000 and 2001, and from 1999 to 2001, went 72–22, including two NCAA tournament appearances.
 Wright was named America East Coach of the Year in 1999–2000 and 2000–01.
 He was also tabbed Eastern Basketball's Coach of the Year in 1999–2000.